- The ethos of the school expects that all pupils will take a full and active part in all areas of the curriculum and school life.

 In the Sixth Form

-The school has a large Sixth Form of 350 girls and offers a range of academic subjects at Advanced Level.
+The school has a large Sixth Form of over 400 girls and offers a range of academic subjects at Advanced Level.
 The entry requirement is a minimum of six Grade Bs at GCSE with the particular subject’s requirements.

 Students have an entitlement to follow a range of academic subjects as outlined in the options booklet.